-Teenage drivers are considered high-risk for car insurance companies.
-This means that the cost of insuring a teen driver is higher than it would be for an experienced adult driver.
-That doesn’t mean that you have to pay an arm and a leg on your monthly bill, however.
+Car insurance discounts for teenage drivers are very important as younger drivers are considered high-risk for insurance companies.
+This means the cost of insuring a teen driver is higher than it would be for an experienced adult driver.
+That doesn’t mean you have to pay an arm and a leg on your monthly bill, however.

 There are several ways you can save money on your car insurance if you’re under 25 years old.
 Read below to find out how to save on your teenager’s insurance.